Success Story: Creekside Elementary School

 Level Three of the Green Schools Program: Achieved in May 2012

-- The new school has a garden plot that uses products made from recycled materials.
+- The school has maintained a garden of edible plants and flowers that is made from recycled materials.

-- Creekside has a comprehensive recycling program and a recycling rate of 67 percent.
+- Creekside maintained a recycling rate of 59 percent.

-- In addition to classroom recycling, custodian Dave Holbrook started the school year with a lunchroom recycling program which includes cans, bottles, cartons, food scraps and other compostable materials.
+- In addition to classroom recycling, custodian Dave Holbrook began a lunchroom recycling program which includes cans, bottles, cartons, food scraps and other compostable materials.

-- With PTSA coordination, Creekside Elementary participates in TerraCycle’s Capri Sun Juice Pouch Brigade.
-The pouches are made into bags, clipboards, pencil cases, waste baskets and fences.
+- With PTSA coordination, Creekside Elementary participated in TerraCycle’s Capri Sun Juice Pouch Brigade, which turns juice pouches into bags, clipboards, pencil cases, waste baskets and fences.

 - In 2011, the student leadership group developed a movie about recycling that was shown school-wide.